micahwoods/atcweb3/content/post/total-om-accumulation-rate-and-topdressing/index.md

 That's what these calculations do going back in time, and then going forward they make a prediction of the topdressing requirement to achieve a user-selected value for total organic material in the soil.

-I'm working on a Shiny App that will make these calculations.
+The [OM246 Shiny app](https://asianturfgrass.shinyapps.io/om246/) makes these calculations.